Lemoncode/angular-5-sample-app/Demos/07 Navigation/game-catalog/README.md

 ```
 * Test the app and the navigation.

-### 4. Now if we add a new game it does not be reflected on `games-list.component.ts`, let's fix this.
+### 4. Now if we add a new game it does not be reflected on `game-list.component.ts`, let's fix this.

-* Remove code from `games-list.component.ts`
+* Remove code from `game-list.component.ts`

 ```diff
 import { Component, OnInit } from '@angular/core';